 Read this post in: Dutch

 Looking for things to do in Rotterdam?
-You’ve came to the right place!
-In this article you can find the best things to do in Rotterdam, from popular sight seeing spots to lesser known places in our city and with lots of inspiration for art, architecture, food and drinks!
+You’ve come to the right place!
+In this article you can find the best things to do in Rotterdam, from popular sight seeing spots to lesser known places in our city and with lots of inspiration for fun hangout spots, art, architecture, food and drinks!

 Most people only think of Amsterdam when they hear about the Netherlands, but Rotterdam is actually the second biggest city in this tiny country.
 And it’s completely different from Amsterdam and most cities in the Netherlands.
 Did you know that Rotterdam was bombed during the Second World War?
 Because of this, Rotterdam has a lot of unique, modern architecture.
 But there’s more to this city.
 Expect lots of street art, museums, art galeries, hotspots, fun events and more.